zzyzxlab/tao.js/packages/docs/src/content/client-react/README.md

 defined above will progressively show each of our `Space` components as users interact with the app, but none of these components will disappear.

-To have the selective rendering behavior we need, we'll convert the `SpaceContainter` into using a `SwitchHandler` to ensure only the desired space `Component`s we want displayed are rendered and will be removed when the application has moved on from the configured AppCons.
+To have the selective rendering behavior we need, we'll convert the `SpaceContainer` into using a `SwitchHandler` to ensure only the desired space `Component`s we want displayed are rendered and will be removed when the application has moved on from the configured AppCons.